Builder evidence

 Coordination markets

-Future vProgs and oracle flows may support markets where strangers agree on rules before trusting each other, for prediction, funding, or work.
+Roadmap vProgs and oracle flows support markets where strangers agree on rules before trusting each other, for prediction, funding, or work.

-1. Find the claim in CLAIMS.yml or read its context in Status.
+1. Find the claim in Claims Reference or read its context in Status.

-2. Check whether it is mainnet, testnet, future upgrade work, third-party ecosystem work, or research.
+2. Check whether it is mainnet, testnet, future upgrade work, research, unsupported, or outside L1 scope.

 3. Follow the source link to primary material: code, releases, KIPs, papers, or core contributor posts.